jamesolaoluwa/BullyButton/README.md

 This project is created for educational and anti-bullying awareness purposes.

-## 🤝 Contributing
+## 🤝🏾 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+I'll be sure to give a review

 ## 📧 Support

 For issues or questions, please open an issue on GitHub.

-## 🙏 Acknowledgments
+## 🙏🏾 Acknowledgments

 Built with care to promote anti-bullying awareness and create a safe, supportive community.